abhigyan24379/DataScience/README.md

 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - Data Visualization using Matplotlib and Seaborn
-- Probability and Statistics (ongoing)
+- Probability and Statistics (Completed)
-- Introduction to Machine Learning (upcoming)
+- Introduction to Machine Learning (ongoing)

 > 📌 *More topics will be added as I progress through my roadmap.*